evilmartians/terraforming-rails/guides/flaky.md

 ### Do not `sleep` in tests

-When writing System Tests avoid undeterministic `sleep 1` and use `have_xyz` matchers instead–they keep internal timeout and could _wait_ for event to happend.
+When writing System Tests avoid indeterministic `sleep 1` and use `have_xyz` matchers instead–they keep internal timeout and could _wait_ for event to happened.

 Remember: **Time is relative** (Einstein).